- INTRODUCTION

 OHCOW produced a report summarizing the main occupational risks of the fungal infections blastomycosis (affecting heart, skin, bones and other organs) and histoplasmosis (affecting lungs) posed by the activity of excavation.

 Blastomycosis is an infection with a fungus called Blastomyces.
 This fungus normally grows in very wet soils and in wet rotten wood.
-In Ontario, Blastomyces is naturally occurring around the Great Lakes /St. Lawrence River/Seaway and in select lakes in the northern part of the province.
-It’s estimated that about half of blastomycosis infections are asymptomatic; meaning people infected with this fungus have no symptoms and can clear the infection without even knowing they had an infection.
-This presents a challenge in estimating the amount of infected, as infected people often are not even aware of it.
-For those who do have symptoms, it often mimics a fever, with symptoms like fever, cough, body aches, and muscles aches.
-In a small number of infections, individuals will get severe respiratory dress including pneumonia.
-Workers who are at risk of Blastomycosis work primarily in or near wet soil near waterways.
-This includes construction workers, excavation workers, forestry workers, environmental surveyors, and landscapers.
+In Ontario, Blastomyces is naturally occurring around lakes and rivers.
+It’s estimated that about half of blastomycosis infections are asymptomatic, making it a challenge to estimate the amount of infected.
+For those who do have symptoms, it often mimics a fever, with cough, body ache, and muscles ache.
+Severe respiratory dress including pneumonia can also occur.
+Workers in or near wet soil near waterways are at risk, including construction workers, excavation workers, forestry workers, environmental surveyors, and landscapers.

 Chemical contaminants in the soil are present if past industrial or other exposures occurred.
 The hazards in the soil will vary depending on both its natural contents and the site’s former uses.
 Soil can naturally contain harmful levels of arsenic and lead, and past industrial or farming uses can result in soil containing asbestos, corrosive agents, insecticides or pesticides, lead, metals / metalloids, petroleum-based chemicals, and volatile organic compounds (VOCs).
 Prior to undertaking any excavation, surveying is recommended to assess risks.